mmatschiner/tutorials/multiple_sequence_alignment/README.md

 As you can see, the alignment of 16S sequences contains a mix of highly variable as well as conserved regions.
 Thus, the homology of nucleotides is rather obvious in some parts of the gene but can be ambiguous in other parts.
 To avoid issues resulting from alignment errors in the downstream phylogenetic analyses, we will identify poorly aligned regions based on the proportion of gaps and the genetic variation found within these regions, and we will exclude them from the alignment.

 * To exclude unreliably aligned regions from the 16S alignment, use the software BMGE.
-To check if the program works on your computer, and to see the available options, open a command-line window (e.g. the Terminal application on Mac OSX) and type:
+To check if the program works on your computer, and to see the available options, open a command-line window (e.g. the Terminal application on Mac OSX) and type the following command:

-		java -jar PATH_TO_FILE/BMGE.jar -?
+		java -jar BMGE.jar -?

-	(replace `PATH_TO_FILE` with the actual path to the file on your computer).

-* If the above worked, type:
+* If the above worked, type this command:

-	    java -jar PATH_TO_FILE/BMGE.jar -i 16s_aln.fasta -t DNA -of 16s_filtered.fasta -oh 16s_filtered.html
+	    java -jar BMGE.jar -i 16s_aln.fasta -t DNA -of 16s_filtered.fasta -oh 16s_filtered.html

     With the above command, BMGE writes a filtered alignment in Fasta format in file `16s_filtered.fasta`, and visualizes the filtered alignment in HTML format in file `16s_filtered.html`.

 * Open file `16s_filtered.html` in your browser.
 Scroll through the alignment and note the black alignment blocks.

-* At the very top of the alignment, you'll see two measures plotted for each site in light grey and black.
+* At the very top of the alignment, you'll see two values plotted for each site in light grey and black.
 The gap proportion is shown with light gray equal signs and ranges from 0 to 1.
-Black colons indicate what the authors of BMGE call a "smoothed entropy-like score".
-Basically, this is a measure of the nucleotide diversity at this site (please see the [BMGE publication](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210) for more information).
-You'll note that the black alignment blocks coincide with regions of low gap proportion and low entropy, which are be the most suitable alignment positions for phylogenetic inference.
-Our selection of alignment blocks is based on default settings of BMGE for the entropy score cut-off (option -h), the gap-rate cut-off (-g), and the minimum block size (-b).
-By default, BMGE selects sites with an entropy score below 0.5 (-h 0.5) and a gap proportion below 0.2 (-g 0.2), and only if these form a block of at least 5 sites with these properties (-b 5).
+Black colons indicate what the authors of BMGE call a "smoothed entropy-like score" ([Criscuolo and Gribaldo 2010](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210)).
+Basically, this is a measure of the nucleotide diversity at this site (see the [Criscuolo and Gribaldo (2010)](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210) for more information).
+You'll note that the black alignment blocks coincide with regions of low gap proportion and low entropy, which are the most suitable alignment positions for phylogenetic inference.
+Our selection of alignment blocks is based on default settings of BMGE for the entropy score cut-off (option `-h`), the gap-rate cut-off (`-g`), and the minimum block size (-b).
+By default, BMGE selects sites with an entropy score below 0.5 (`-h 0.5`) and a gap proportion below 0.2 (`-g 0.2`), and only if these form a block of at least 5 sites with these properties (`-b 5`).

 * Repeat the BMGE block selection with custom settings for entropy-score cut-off, gap-rate cut-off, and minimum block size, and note how this changes the overall number of selected sites and the distribution of selected blocks in the alignment.
-For example, increase the allowed proportion of gaps using -g 0.3:
+For example, increase the allowed proportion of gaps using `-g 0.3`:

-		java -jar PATH_TO_FILE/BMGE.jar -i 16s_aln.fasta -t DNA -g 0.3 -of 16s_g03_filtered.fasta -oh 16s_g03_filtered.html
+		java -jar BMGE.jar -i 16s_aln.fasta -t DNA -g 0.3 -of 16s_g03_filtered.fasta -oh 16s_g03_filtered.html

 * The standard output of BMGE to the Terminal tells you how many sites (characters) remain selected.
 Note the difference between the last two runs.